-Montessori Sensorial Extensions are key to engaging a child in further learning.
-The materials are beautiful and robust but having ample variations and extensions in your back pocket will ease your days in the classroom.
+Montessori Sensorial Extensions are crucial to engaging a child in further learning.
+The materials are beautiful and robust, but having great variations and extensions in your back pocket will ease your days in the classroom.

-If you search Google Images for “Montessori Sensorial Extensions & Variations” you will find many ideas.
-I am a visual person so I particularly enjoy perusing the images that various educators have uploaded for all of us to see and to bring into our classrooms and homes.
-My training, however, thanks to MEIPNs extraordinary instructors also gave me new and refreshing ideas.
-These instructors also inspired me to think beyond the materials and beyond printable materials.
+If you search Google Images for “Montessori Sensorial Extensions & Variations,” you will find many ideas.
+I am a visual person, so I particularly enjoy perusing the images various educators have uploaded for all of us to see and bring into our classrooms and homes.

-“…the function of the sensorial materials is not to present the child with new impressions (of size, shape, colour and so forth) but to bring order and system into the myriad impressions that he has already received and is still receiving.”
+“…the function of the sensorial materials is not to present the child with new impressions (of size, shape, color and so forth) but to bring order and system into the myriad impressions he has already received and is still receiving.”

 ~ Dr. Montessori

 How can we extend Sensorial learning in our children’s lives so that they may hold onto and build this knowledge over their lifetime?

 Below are a few ideas for the Knobbed Cylinders, Pink Tower, Broad Stair, and Red Rods, some of which are pretty standard, and others are hopefully new to you.
 I hope that you enjoy it.
 My disclaimer is that I am biased toward learning through movement, learning with real objects, and in nature.

 I also work hard to cross over into other areas of learning to bring the knowledge together.
 You will see a theme with these ideas.
 Please know that not all these ideas are my own.
 I sourced the ideas to give credit to the original creator or sharer of the idea.

 - Use a blindfold when removing and replacing the cylinders